-- (a) The SED of the department shall accept and investigate complaints from organizations or individuals that raise issues within the scope of this procedure as defined in the preceding Paragraph (1) of Subsection H of 6.31.2.13 NMAC.
-The complaint shall: (i) be in writing; (ii) be submitted to the SED (or to the secretary of education, in the case of a complaint against the department); (iii) be signed by the complainant or a designated representative and have the complainant's contact information; (iv) if alleging violations with respect to a specific child, include the name and address of the child and the school the child is attending; (v) include a statement that the department or a public agency has violated a requirement of an applicable state or federal law or rules; and (vi) contain a statement of the facts on which the allegation of violation is based, and (vii) include a description of a proposed resolution of the problem to the extent known.
-Any complaint that does not contain each of these elements will be declined, with an explanation for the SED's decision and further guidance, as appropriate. - (b) If the complaint alleges violations with respect to a specific child, the complaint shall include the information required by 34 CFR 300.153(b)(4). - (c) The party filing the complaint must forward a copy of the complaint to the public agency serving the child at the same time the party files the complaint with the SED of the department. - (d) Pursuant to 34 CFR Sec.
-300.153(c), the complaint must allege a violation that occurred not more than one year before the date the complaint is received by the SED in accordance with Subparagraph (a) of Paragraph (2) of Subsection H of 6.31.2.13 NMAC.
+- (2) Requirements for complaints. - (a) The SED of the department shall accept and investigate complaints from organizations or individuals that raise issues within the scope of this procedure as defined in the preceding Paragraph (1) of Subsection H of 6.31.2.13 NMAC.
+The complaint shall: (i) be in writing; (ii) be submitted to the SED (or to the secretary of education, in the case of a complaint against the department); (iii) be signed by the complainant or a designated representative and have the complainant's contact information; (iv) if alleging violations with respect to a specific child, include the name and address of the child and the school the child is attending; (v) include a statement that the department or a public agency has violated a requirement of an applicable state or federal law or rules; (vi) contain a statement of the facts on which the allegation of violation is based, and (vii) include a description of a proposed resolution of the problem to the extent known.
+Any complaint that does not contain each of these elements will be declined, with an explanation for the SED's decision and further guidance, as appropriate. - (b) If the complaint alleges violations with respect to a specific child, the complaint shall include the information required by 34 CFR 300.153(b)(4). - (c) The party filing the complaint shall forward a copy of the complaint to the public agency serving the child at the same time the party files the complaint with the SED of the department. - (d) Pursuant to 34 CFR Sec.
+300.153(c), the complaint shall allege a violation that occurred not more than one year before the date the complaint is received by the SED in accordance